containerbuildsystem/osbs-docs/docs/users.rst

 koji parent build via the ``koji_parent_build`` API parameter.
 When a user specifies a ``koji_parent_build`` parameter, OSBS will look up the image reference for that koji build and override the ``FROM`` instruction with that image instead.
 The same source registry restrictions apply.
+For multi-stage builds, the ``koji_parent_build`` parameter will only override the final ``FROM`` instruction.

 Additionally, the koji parent build must use the same container image repository as the value of the FROM instruction in Dockerfile.
 For instance, if the